MLopez-Ibanez/pagmo2/doc/sphinx/docs/python/tutorials/evolving_a_population.rst

 discussion has developed over the past decades on whether evolution is or not a form of optimization.
 In pygmo we take the opposite standpoint and we regard optimization, of all types, as a form of evolution.
-Regardless on whether you will be using an SQP, an interior point optimizer or an evolutionary startegy solver, in pygmo you will always have to call a method called ``evolve()`` to improve over your initial solutions, i.e. your *population*.
+Regardless on whether you will be using an SQP, an interior point optimizer or an evolutionary strategy solver, in pygmo you will always have to call a method called ``evolve()`` to improve over your initial solutions, i.e. your *population*.